PART 1: THE ORIGIN OF YOUR DIET

 WHAT THE FIRST HUMANS ATE

 This anthropological perspective, coupled with scientific investigations (recent and past), immutable physiological and biochemical pathways, and my own observations have galvanized what I feel is the optimal way for most humans to eat.
-Human animals are hugely adaptable.
-We “embraced the grind” of natural selection for millions of years, coevolving with our food.
+Humans are hugely adaptable.
+We “embraced the grind” of natural selection from the beginning, coevolving with our food.

 With our relatively short gut, opposable thumbs, and big brain, we are the consummate omnivore.
 Part of this omnivoring is the consumption of fat, in varied forms, and likely as much as we could get.